pastcompute/carambola2-freebsd-userbuild/README.md

 # Introduction

-Some scripts for tweaking freebsd-wifi-build for the Carambola2, in particular as a normal user instead of root.
+Some scripts for tweaking freebsd-wifi-build for the Carambola2.
+This project initially started because I wanted to build as a normal user instead of root, however has evolved into a more general automation script for my purpose, as user build is becoming the default mode for freebsd-wifi-build.

-* Tested build using FreeBSD release/10.0.0 inside a Linux debian wheezy amd64 hosted qemu-kvm machine.
+* Tested build host using FreeBSD release/10.0.0 inside a Linux debian wheezy amd64 hosted qemu-kvm machine.
 * Tested for destination FreeBSD release/10.1.0
 * I also had it working with destination release/10.0.0 but that was early on so I dont know if it will still work.